- Higher-education institution mission statements are too similar

 What's striking is how few institutions refer to tangible outcomes -- such as the percentage of graduates who actually go on to be "leaders of tomorrow" -- to demonstrate how effectively the institution lives its own mission or is able to provide benchmarks for comparison against other institutions.
 Statements often refer to creating or nurturing lifelong learners as part of the mission, purpose or values of the institutions we studied, for example, but there is little evidence to back up that claim.
 Gallup analysis shows that graduates with a bachelor's degree are no more likely to report that they "learn or do something interesting every day" than those with less than a bachelor's degree.

 Instead, universities frequently cite acceptance ratios, four-year graduation rates, average student debt and starting salary without any mention of outcomes related to the institution's mission.
-Findings from the Gallup-Purdue Index -- a comprehensive, nationally representative study of more than 30,000 college graduates -- tells us that only 11% of all college graduates are thriving in all five elements of well-being as measured by the Gallup-Healthways Well-Being Index, which includes purpose, social, financial, community and physical well-being.
+Findings from the Gallup-Purdue Index, now the Gallup Alumni Survey -- a comprehensive, nationally representative study of more than 30,000 college graduates -- tells us that only 11% of all college graduates are thriving in all five elements of well-being as measured by the Gallup-Healthways Well-Being Index, which includes purpose, social, financial, community and physical well-being.
 This clearly leaves a lot of room for improving on outcomes.

 Establishing a Unique Identity That Is Focused on Outcomes

 The lack of enduring and unique identities in higher education offers an opportunity for education leaders, as it indicates there are a host of undifferentiated brands ripe for disruption.
 By strategically rethinking the three components of the institution's identity -- purpose, brand and culture -- with the intention of establishing unique and outcome-focused values, leaders can create clear and compelling statements that distinguish their institution from all others.
 Here are some initial steps education leaders can take to create such statements and identities: